-We have a significant affordable housing practice and represent clients in connecting with a wide range of affordable housing matters, including the development of rental and ownership housing projects, density bonus issues, inclusionary housing, low income tax credit financing, compliance with state and federal housing requirements, and state and federal grant and loan programs such as CDBG, HOME, BEGIN, CHFA, CalHome, redevelopment housing funds, and in-lieu development fees.
+We have a significant affordable housing practice and represent clients in connecting with a wide range of affordable housing matters, including the development of rental and ownership housing projects, density bonus issues, inclusionary housing, low income tax credit financing, compliance with state and federal housing requirements, and state and federal grant and loan programs such as CDBG, HOME, BEGIN, CHFA, CalHome, post-redevelopment housing funds, and in-lieu development fees.

 Rutan & Tucker’s expertise also encompasses all the facets of administrative practice and litigation related to affordable housing and economic development matters.
 The areas of law in which we have served and continue to serve our clients include eminent domain, inverse condemnation, the California Environmental Quality Act, and other federal and state environmental and land use laws.
-We advise our clients on current developments in the law affecting redevelopment and affordable housing, such as California prevailing wage requirements and exemptions from paying such wages.
+We advise our clients on current developments in the law affecting post-redevelopment and affordable housing, such as California prevailing wage requirements and exemptions from paying such wages.

 Areas of Specialization

 - Purchase and Sale Agreements, Development Agreements, Complex Ground Lease and Multi-Tenant Leases

 - Public-Private Partnerships or “P3” arrangements

 - Post-Redevelopment implementation, including land disposition, use of affordable housing assets, and compliance with “enforceable obligations”

 - Inclusionary housing, density bonuses, and other regulatory requirements related to affordable housing